 The statues of the angels were assigned by Bernini to eight other sculptors, as he reserved to himself the execution of two of the ten statues.
-Many of the chosen sculptors were Bernini's pupils, but others had worked with Pietro da Cortona and Alessandro Algardi.
+Many of the selected sculptors were his pupils, but others had worked with Pietro da Cortona and Alessandro Algardi.

 Bernini devised three points of view for the angels of the bridge, bearing in mind that people would be crossing the bridge in both directions.
 So in addition to the frontal view the statues can be seen also at a 45 degree angle.
 The angled view for those who came from Rome received more attention, because this was the first view for the pilgrims.
-Bernini used to prepare full scale models made of clay to visualize the final effect of his statues from different points of view (some of these models can be seen in the Vatican Museums, near the picture gallery).
+Bernini used to prepare full-scale clay models to visualize the final effect of his statues from different points of view.

-In the following set of photos the first image shows the angled view from Rome, the second is a frontal view and the last image shows the angled view from Castel Sant'Angelo.
+In the following set of photographs the first image shows the angled view from Rome, the second is a frontal view and the last image shows the angled view from Castel Sant'Angelo.

 The wings of the angels were used to improve the view from different angles: one wing was best seen from Rome and the other from Castel Sant'Angelo; the torsion of the body was another technique for "giving something" to each angled view.

-Antonio Raggi is regarded as the most "Berninian" of Bernini's pupils; in some aspects he exceeded his master; his angel is very tall and slender, the dress forms the most unlikely folds, the face is portrayed in a very ecstatic expression, the hair is extremely ruffled.
+Raggi is regarded as the most "Berninian" of Bernini's pupils; in some aspects he exceeded his master; his angel is very tall and slender, the garment forms the most unlikely folds, the face is portrayed in a very ecstatic expression, the hair is extremely ruffled.

 This is the only angel who expresses real grief.
-Cardinal Giacomo Rospigliosi, nephew of Pope Clement IX was so impressed by this and the other statue by Bernini that he wanted them for the Cathedral of Pistoia in Tuscany, the town of origin of his family.
-The statues never left Rome and they were eventually relocated to S. Andrea delle Fratte, the church nearest to Bernini's house.
+Cardinal Giacomo Rospigliosi, nephew of Pope Clement IX was so impressed by this and the other statue by Bernini that he wanted them for the Cathedral of Pistoia in Tuscany, his hometown.
+The statues never left Rome and they were eventually relocated to S. Andrea delle Fratte, a church opposite Bernini's house.

-Fancelli worked for many years with Pietro da Cortona and although his angel is coherent with the overall plan of the statues, some aspects are treated in a different manner, especially the face and the hair.
+Fancelli worked for many years with Pietro da Cortona and although his angel is consistent with the overall plan of the statues, some aspects are treated in a different manner, especially the face and the hair.

-Girolamo Lucenti started his career by working with Alessandro Algardi, the great rival (in sculpture) of Bernini and the leader of a school of thought which avoided departing too much from the works of the old masters.
-Lucenti did not forget the recommendations of his first master and his angel stands on a cloud solid as rock, his dress is very static and the wings are almost neglected.
+Lucenti started his career by working with Alessandro Algardi, the great rival (in sculpture) of Bernini and the leader of a school of thought which recommended not to depart too much from the works of the old masters.
+Lucenti did not forget the advice of his first master and his angel stands on a cloud as solid as rock, his garment is very static and the wings are almost neglected.

 The spiritual tension of Bernini's age is expressed in this statue where the face of the angel is very similar to that of St. Theresa.
 When the cultural and religious climate changed, this statue became a symbol of an excessively theatrical art.

-Ercole Ferrata was the senior member of the group of sculptors who cooperated with Bernini in this and other projects (such as Fontana dei Quattro Fiumi); his angel is more composed than others: the statue follows the guidelines issued by Bernini, but without much enthusiasm.
+Ferrata was the senior member of the group of sculptors who cooperated with Bernini in this and other projects (e.g. Obelisco della Minerva); his angel is more composed than others: the statue follows the guidelines issued by Bernini, but without much enthusiasm.

 Antonio Giorgetti was a young sculptor who died before completing his angel; the statue was most likely finished by his brother Giuseppe who later on sculpted a fine St. Sebastian.
 It is evident that Giorgetti did not depart from Bernini's recommendations.

-P. S.: The decoration with statues of the bridge inspired the Jesuits of Prague who promoted the decoration with statues of saints of the main bridge of Prague.
+The decoration with statues of the bridge inspired the Jesuits of Prague who promoted a similar decoration for the main bridge of their city.